sagar2395/sagar2395/README.md

 # Welcome to my Github

 ## *Who am i ?*
 My name is **Sagar Chhabra** .
-I have completed my BE from Computer Science and currently working as a *Cloud Developer at TietoEvry*.
+I have completed my Engineering in Computer Science and currently working as a *Cloud Developer at TietoEvry*.
 To stay connected with me, join me on [Linkedin](https://www.linkedin.com/in/sagarchhabra)

 ## *What I do?*
-I am **Cloud Developer** working on web development as well as Infrastructure deployment.
+I am **Cloud Developer** working on web development on Microsoft Azure Cloud.
+I also have proficiety in automating deployments of application and infrastructure through CI/CD tools.

 ## *What technologies do I use?*
 I have never kept myself limited to technologies.
 I learn new technologies as per requirements.
 However, few technologies that I have worked on are as follows: